Available Practitioners

 SPECIALTIES

-I love supporting PKs (pastors’ kids) and children of church leadership, those navigating dating and sex after Purity Culture, and couples managing marriage during or after deconstruction.
+I support individuals who grew up as MK’s (missionary kids) and PKs (pastors’ kids), those navigating dating and sex after Purity Culture, and couples managing marriage during or after deconstruction.
 I also work with individuals reconnecting to themselves, navigating grief, and establishing healthy boundaries.
 I work with adult individuals.

 My flat rate is $135 for individual sessions and $240 for 90-minute couples sessions